ginobilinie/codeBook/README.md

 8. addTwoNumbers: The logic is easy.
 But it is not easy to make it pass the OJ.
 Be familiar with the link-list and struct operation.
 Also, it is very important to note the update order when you use linked-list: we should update the value of next pointer prior to the current one (otherwise, the value of the current pointer will be covered.

+9. longestSubstring4unrepeatedChars: The logic is easy, but we should notice the detaisl, for example, empty string.
+Also, insert for vector is push_back function instead of vec[i]=val.
+As for the logic, we should better maintain the current the longest substring to the current index (for simplexity and time, we use a map and a unrepeated starting index to this character) and a global max legnth to simulate it.

 # old
 for fun, forever